-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
+TNS follows an autosomal dominant inheritance pattern.
+Dominant genetic conditions occur when only a single copy of a non-working gene is necessary to cause a particular condition.
+The non-working gene can be inherited from either parent or can be the result of a new (de novo) harmful change in the gene in the affected individual.
+The chance of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+The risk is the same for males and females.

-Tooth and nail syndrome affects males and females in equal numbers.
-Since the disorder was originally described in the medical literature in 1965 (C.J.
-Witkop), over 30 cases have been reported, with many such cases occurring within several families (kindreds).
-According to the medical literature, it is estimated that one to two in every 10,000 individuals may be affected by tooth and nail syndrome.
-Some researchers have reported that the disorder appears to be prevalent among Dutch Mennonites of Canada.
+TNS affects males and females in equal numbers.
+Since the condition was originally described in the medical literature in 1965 by C.J.
+Witkop, over 30 patients have been reported, with many in several families (kindreds).
+It has been estimated that 1-2 in every 10,000 individuals may be affected by TNS.
+The condition appears to be more common in Dutch Mennonites of Canada.

 The National Foundation for Ectodermal Dysplasias (NFED) is involved with programs in dental schools to provide dental implants to individuals affected by ectodermal dysplasia.
 Such individuals must have ectodermal dysplasia, be missing a majority of teeth in the lower jaw (mandible), and not have any complicating factors.
-In addition, they must be willing to participate in the related research project, which requires periodic check-ups.
+In addition, they must be willing to take part in the related research project, which requires periodic check-ups.
 For more information, please contact the National Foundation for Ectodermal Dysplasias, which is listed in the Resources section below.